Retiens la nuit

-"Retiens la nuit" is a song by French singer Johnny Hallyday from his 1961 studio album Salut les copains.
-It was also released as an EP (in late 1961 or early 1962) and as a single.
+"Retiens la nuit" ("Hold back the night") is a song by French singer Johnny Hallyday from his 1961 studio album Salut les copains.
+It was also released as an EP in February 1962 and as a single two months prior.
+The song was also featured in the 1962 French comedy-drama anthology film "Les parisiennes", which starred Hallyday.

 Composition and writing

 The song was written by Charles Aznavour and composed by Georges Garvarentz.

 Commercial performance

-In France the single spent nine weeks at no. 1 on the singles sales chart (in March–May 1962).
+In France the single spent nine weeks at No. 1 on the singles sales chart (in March–May 1962).

 Track listing

 7-inch single Philips 372 946 PF (1961, France etc.)